google/comprehensive-rust/src/borrowing/interior-mutability.md

 <details>

+The main thing to take away from this slide is that Rust provides _safe_ ways to modify data behind a shared reference.
+There are a variety of ways to ensure that safety, and `RefCell` and `Cell` are two of them.

 - `RefCell` enforces Rust's usual borrowing rules (either multiple shared references or a single exclusive reference) with a runtime check.
 In this case, all borrows are very short and never overlap, so the checks always